top of page

 Arriving during build - Your food and sleeping arrangements

-Important: Sign up for build if you are planning to arrive prior to the official start of the event, i.e. before 16th of February!!!
+Important: Sign up for build before January 17th, 11pm Swiss time, if you are planning to arrive before the official start of the event!!!

-As you all know, there are various sleeping arrangements during URGH.
-You either have a camping ticket, which means you will sleep in a tent, a yurt, an igloo, a campervan...
-Or you might have a bunk bed ticket, which means you will have a bed available to sleep in during the event from Thursday 16th until Sunday 19th (you will still need to bring bed linens and/or a sleeping bag).
+As you all know, there are various sleeping arrangements during the event.
+You either have a camping (outdoor) ticket, which means you will sleep in a tent, a yurt, an igloo, a camper-van or you share bed with someone who has an indoor ticket...
+Or you might have a bunk bed (indoor) ticket yourself, which means you will have a bed available to sleep in during the event from Thursday until Sunday (you will still need to bring bed linens and a sleeping bag).

 Regardless of which type of ticket you have for the event, if you come early to help with build you will have a bed to sleep in during this time!
 Please note that there is only limited space and this space is dedicated to people working.
 Build time is not party time.
 We get up early in the morning to work.
 There will be food served to volunteers during this time.
 If you come for build, you must fill out the build sign-up form - otherwise we won’t know to feed you.
 You want to eat, don’t you?